reqable/reqable-docs/en-US/capture/02_column.md

 ### Time - Response End

 The point at which the Reqable proxy server finishes sending a response to the client.
 Indicates when a request session ends.

+### Size - Size

+Total size of request headers (including request line) + undecoded request body + response headers (including status line) + undecoded response body.
+Note that if the protocol is HTTP2, the size of the `Trailers` will also be included, and both Headers and Trailers are converted to the HTTP1 protocol standard for calculation, rather than calculating the compression size during transmission.

+### Size - Req-Body Size

+The undecoded request body size.

+### Size - Res-Body Size

+The undecoded response body size.

 ### Headers